 You get a head start on your inward exploration by coasting on the energy embodied here, and you contribute to it by doing your studies and practices here.

 May I stay or live at the Ashram?

 Yes!
 Gurudevi Nirmalananda encourages those who are committed to the exploring the deeper science of the Self to deepen their practice and experience of the Self.
-If you are interested in that level of commitment, please apply for residency.
+If you are interested in that level of commitment, please consider becoming an Ashram Resident.
+The first step is to apply for a one-month trial period, to see how it works for you as well as how it works for the other residents.
 Click here for a residency application.